 - Expenses paid with tax-free educational assistance

-- Expenses used for any other tax deduction, credit or educational benefit
+- Expenses used for any other tax deduction, credit, or educational benefit

 Qualifying expenses aren't reduced by the following: